Through The Fibro Fog

 Hasselback Butternut Squash with Maple Brown Butter

-• baked butternut squash in a white bowl.
+• baked butternut squash in a white bowl on a white and black striped cloth next to salad leaves.

 Roasted Butternut Squash Risotto

-• butternut squash pasta bake in a white dish with a spoon it.
+• butternut squash pasta bake in a white dish with a spoon in it next to a plate of pasta bake.

 Butternut Squash Pasta Bake